CesiumGS/cesium-native/doc/creating-conan-packages.md

 ## Generate Recipes

-Cesium Native is divided into [multiple libraries](../README.md#-libraries-overview), each of which has its own list of dependencies and other informationed defined in its `library.yml`.
+Cesium Native is divided into [multiple libraries](../README.md#-libraries-overview), each of which has its own list of dependencies and other information defined in its `library.yml`.
 The `cesium-native.yml` file in the root directory contains settings common to all of the Cesium Native libraries, including the version, user, and channel of the packages to be created.
 To create a package for each of the Cesium Native libraries, we first need a `conanfile.py` recipe for each library.
-We can generate the recipes by running:
+We can generate the recipes from the yml files by running:

 ```
 ./tools/automate.py generate-library-recipes